 Beach culture permeates every aspect of Australian life – from its fashion to its cuisine.
 The country’s most famous city beaches, such as Bondi (Sydney), Glenelg (Adelaide) and Cottesloe (Perth), are now globally recognised.
-But what about Australia’s more obscure, remote and downright quirky coastal beauty spots?
-Here are 12 beaches from around the country that fulfil those criteria.
+But what about the more obscure, remote and downright quirky coastal beauty spots?
+Here are 12 of Australia’s best beaches that fulfil those criteria.
 So grab your board shorts, slap on some suncream and take the plunge.
 The water’s fine.

 1. Cable Beach, Broome, Western Australia